There are still confirmations for those who foresee a myriad of works in which human beings will be supplanted by artificial intelligence.

 The declarations of Itamar Arel, the co-founder of Apprente who will now also be vice president of McD Tech Labs.
-“McDonald's penchant for innovation has always inspired my team.
-We are determined to ensure that it continues to lead the entire industry with its technologies.
-Apprente was born to solve practical real-life problems, and it's nice to think about using this approach to create personalized experiences for users to experience. "
+"McDonald's penchant for innovation has always inspired my team.
+We are determined to ensure that it continues to lead the industry with its technologies.
+Apprente was born to solve practical real-life problems, and it's great to think about using this approach to create personalized experiences for users to live. "

 Ambitious plans, many resources.

-So what will happen to this "McDonaldized" Apprente?
+So what will happen to this Apprente "McDonaldized"?
 First of all, an expansion of the team of engineers and technicians.
 Then the expansion of business into other areas, such as online ordering and electronic kiosks.

 He later incorporated it Plexure, a New Zealand startup specializing in the creation of apps for mobile devices.

 There does not seem to be any alternatives on the horizon.
 Beyond the fact that we know we have to survive in the future by doing all other kinds of jobs, let's get ready to ask for food more or less when we want, in the way we want, almost without human presence.